Sodium hydrazide: History and preparation

 It can also be produced by the reaction of sodium amide or sodium hydride and hydrazine.

 Properties

 Sodium hydrazide is a pale-yellow solid that detonates when heated above 100 °C. It also detonates when in contact with air, water, or alcohol, such as ethanol.
 Due to this, it is used as a suspension in benzene or diethyl ether in organic reactions.
-It is capable of doing nucleophilic additions to various compounds, such as nitriles, which is converted to amidrazones.
+It is capable of doing nucleophilic additions to various compounds, such as nitriles, which are converted to amidrazones.